This video and article were created in response to a member of my men’s community asking, ” How do I truly let go of a woman?”

 By happenstance, my interests led me to an interest in homesteading, where I began to explore self-reliance in more material and tangible ways.

-The seeds of self-reliance were being sown as a principal, yet I didn’t yet know how to apply them to matters of my heart – only things like food, education, electricity, and security.
+As a principal, I was sowing the seeds of self-acceptance and self-reliance.
+Still, I didn’t yet know how to apply them to matters of my heart—only things like food, education, electricity, and security.

-Life was falling apart emotionally and relationally, but those shoots of self-reliance were growing deeper roots that began breaking up the hard ground of my heart, creating room for a much deeper form of self-reliance.
+Life was falling apart emotionally and relationally, but those shoots of self-acceptance and self-reliance were growing deeper roots that began breaking up the hard ground of my heart, creating room for much deeper forms of those.

-The Roots of Self-Reliance Grow Richest in Unconditional High Regard
+The Roots of Self-Acceptance and Self-Reliance Grow Richest in Unconditional High Regard

-The bankruptcy of Eros’s possessive, destructive, enslaving nature led me to conclude that something far better was needed, and it was all coming together with my newfound interest in self-reliance.
+The bankruptcy of Eros’s possessive, destructive, enslaving nature led me to conclude that something far better was needed.
+It all came together with my newfound interest in self-reliance.

 I started to question, “Can love coexist with self-reliance?”